Sea Malta

 Sea Malta Company Limited (1973-2006) was the Maltese national shipping company.
-Established on 10 November 1973 during the tenure of the Labour Government led by Dominic Mintoff, which had the majority of the shares in the new company.
-The quest of this company was to provide maritime services company as well as to the need of the nation in general, and to assist the Maltese industry.
+The goal of the company was to provide commercial maritime services company as well as to serve the needs of Maltese industry and the nation in general.
 The first ships to operate as part of Sea Malta were three old ships previously owned by the Maltese National Lines, the Marsa, Gudja and Mdina.
+The company was liquidated in 2006 after a failed privitization deal.

+History

+Sea Malta was stablished on 10 November 1973 during the tenure of the Labour Government led by Dominic Mintoff.
+The government held the majority of the shares in the new company.